DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 _This is the second post in a two-part series about our homepage redesign.
 [Read part one here](/homepage-revamp/)._

 A few months ago, our small team at the Office of Natural Resources Revenue (ONRR) decided we needed to refactor our [open-data website](https://revenuedata.doi.gov/).
-We knew we were in for a massive undertaking, as the site was originally built largely with the static-site generator [Jekyll](https://jekyllrb.com/), with significant custom coding to furnish bespoke features, automate data updates, and compile and deploy the site with [18F's](https://18f.gsa.gov/) fantastic static-site hosting service, [Federalist](https://federalist.18f.gov/).
+We knew we were in for a massive undertaking, as the site was originally built with the static-site generator [Jekyll](https://jekyllrb.com/), with significant custom coding to furnish bespoke features, automate data updates, and compile and deploy the site with [18F's](https://18f.gsa.gov/) fantastic static-site hosting service, [Federalist](https://federalist.18f.gov/).

 As covered in our [first post in this series](/homepage-revamp/), we were simultaneously scoping a redesign of our homepage.
 Rebuilding the homepage would allow us to test some of our assumptions about how to address obstacles in our existing workflow.